ssbsukirat/medicine/Neurology/Seizures and Epilepsy.md

 - Generalized seizures arise within and rapidly engage networks distributed across both cerebral hemispheres
 	- may have cellular , biochemical or structural
 # Focal onset seizure
+- arise from a neuronal network either discretely localized within one brain region or more broadly distributed but still within a cerebral hemisphere
+- no more simple or complex
 -